smooll-d/smoollwallpaper/README.md

 ## Features

-- Video wallpapers
+[x] Video wallpapers

-- Script pauses automatically if desktop is not focused
+[x] Script pauses automatically if desktop is not focused

-- Option to not pause the script automatically when the desktop is not focused
+[x] Option to not pause the script automatically when the desktop is not focused

-- Normal wallpapers (desktops supported):
+[x] Normal wallpapers (desktops supported):
 	- GNOME
-	- KDE >=5.7 (currently not available)
-	- LXDE/PCmanFM
-	- LXQt/PCmanFM-qt

-## Upcoming features (hopefully)

-- Graphical interface
+[ ] Graphical interface

-- Command line interface

 I will come up with more features in the future :)